 Location: Titou Petixaki Square, Rethymnon – website.

-Another local favorite at breakfast time, I’ve also included Cul de Sac in my list of the best coffee shops in Rethymnon (that you can read here).
+Another local favorite at breakfast time, I’ve also included Cul de Sac in my list of the best coffee shops in Rethymnon (which you can read here).
 As they say at this place… coffee is a hug in a mug, so do expect great coffee over here!

 Their fixed Breakfast menus include: